Translation (Protein Synthesis): Definition, Steps, Inhibition, and Application

 Catabolism of Purine Nucleotides

 The catabolism of purine nucleotides involves the breakdown of adenine and guanine into uric acid, which is then excreted from the body.
 This process involves several enzymatic steps and occurs primarily in the liver.
 Breakdown of Adenine Nucleotides 1.
-Deamination of AMP: – Enzyme: AMP deaminase. – Reaction: AMP (adenosine monophosphate) is converted … Read more
+Deamination of AMP: Enzyme: AMP deaminase.
+Reaction: AMP (adenosine monophosphate) is converted to IMP (inosine monophosphate) … Read more

 Biosynthesis of Purine and Pyrimidine Nucleotides

-Nucleotide biosynthesis is a crucial biochemical process that generates the building blocks of DNA and RNA.
+Biosynthesis of Purine Nucleotide biosynthesis is a crucial biochemical process that generates the building blocks of DNA and RNA.
 It involves the synthesis of purine and pyrimidine nucleotides through complex pathways that ensure a balanced supply of these essential molecules for cellular functions.
-Purine Nucleotide Biosynthesis Purine nucleotides (adenine and guanine) are synthesized via a multi-step pathway known … Read more
+Biosynthesis of Purine Nucleotide Purine nucleotides (adenine and guanine) are synthesized via … Read more

 Nucleic Acid Metabolism

 Nucleic acid metabolism encompasses the synthesis and degradation of nucleic acids, which include DNA and RNA.
 These processes are vital for the maintenance, replication, and expression of genetic information.
 DNA Metabolism 1.
-DNA Replication: – Initiation: Replication begins at specific locations in the genome called origins of replication.
-Initiator proteins bind to these origins, … Read more
+DNA Replication Initiation: Replication begins at specific locations in the genome called origins of replication.
+Initiator proteins bind to these origins, causing the … Read more